davidhuk/david-harris-mp2/README.md

 - Smaller device, landscape mode.
 On smaller devices such as mobiles and smaller tablets, the game does not scale well on landscape mode.
 I have tried a few different styles and layouts to re-size and scale the content, but I cannot really get the game to fit and be playable.
 I have built and designed this game to be mainly focused and run-in portrait mode.
 I have tested this on many different sized phones including iPhone 7, iPhone X, iPhone XR & a few different smaller Android mobiles.
 While in portrait mode the game appears fine as is fully playable at a decent size.

 ### Testing Tools Used
 - [W3C Markup Validation Service:](https://validator.w3.org/) I used this website to test, validate, highlight, and fix errors in my HTML code.
+The final code has passed all checks and has produced the result - "Document checking completed.
+No errors or warnings to show.".
 - [W3C CSS Validation Service:](http://jigsaw.w3.org/css-validator/) I used this website to test, validate, highlight, and fix errors in my CSS code.
+The final code has passed all checks and has produced the result - "Congratulations!
+No Error Found.".
+- [JSLint:](https://jslint.com/) I used this website to test, validate, highlight, and fix errors in my JavaScript code.
 - [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) I used this tool to test my website, validate, highlight, and fix various errors in all my code.
 This was mainly used to highlight potential miss-code with current best practices.
 - [Responsinator](http://www.responsinator.com/) I used this emulation tool to enable me to perform testing on multiple device viewpoints at the same time.
 It helped me to made decisions during the build process.